talhahasanzia/android-encryption-helper/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/talhahasanzia/android-encryption-helper/blob/master/LICENSE) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](https://github.com/talhahasanzia/android-encryption-helper/blob/master/LICENSE) file for details.

+*Sources from Android and Android APIs are subject to the licensing terms as per Android Open Source Project (AOSP).*

 ## Acknowledgments